kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/node-outbound-lb.md

       frontendIPsCount: 1
 ```

-## Node Outbound Nat Gateway
+## Node Outbound NAT gateway

-You can configure a [Nat Gateway](https://docs.microsoft.com/en-us/azure/virtual-network/nat-gateway-resource) in a subnet to enable outbound traffic in the cluster nodes by setting the Nat Gateway's name in the subnet configuration.
+You can configure a [NAT gateway](https://docs.microsoft.com/en-us/azure/virtual-network/nat-gateway-resource) in a subnet to enable outbound traffic in the cluster nodes by setting the NAT gateway's name in the subnet configuration.
-A Public IP will also be created for the Nat Gateway.
+A Public IP will also be created for the NAT gateway.

 Using this configuration, [a Load Balancer for the nodes outbound traffic](./node-outbound-lb.md) won't be created.